 Once a conviction has been handed down by the judge, the defendant has 45 days to file an appeal if they believe the outcome of the case was due to a problem with the trial.
-Your criminal attorneys will go over every aspect of the trial and look for issues that may have prevented the judge and jury from obtaining an accurate verdict.
+Your criminal attorneys or post conviction relief attorney will go over every aspect of the trial and look for issues that may have prevented the judge and jury from obtaining an accurate verdict.

 Some of the issues that your attorneys will consider are: